A fall at any age can be dangerous, but falls become increasingly common and far more likely to cause injury after the age of 55.

 If you have a fall at home stay calm and decide whether to try to get up.

 If you can get up:

-- Rest at any time, if necessary, and then try again.
+- rest at any time, if you need to and then try again.

 Falls prevention Agewell, NZ